ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 {: step}

 - Log in to your [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.
 - Create a new Satellite location.
+Refer
 - Create and attach Satellite location's AWS hosts that will be assigned the control plane.
 - Create and attach AWS hosts for the Satellite location's data plane.
 - Create a Satellite location storage configuration.